ayshanaji/Data-Analytics-Portfolio-EduBridge/Projects/Wikipedia-WebScraping/Readme.md

 * Numpy

 ### Conclusion
-This data can be utilised to know about the pricing and rating.
+* This data can be utilised to know about the population rate updated regularly
-This same method can be followed to scrap any other data from any other site
+* This same method can be followed to scrap any other data from any other site